- Before: 145 lb., size 14/16 (Age 23)

 Honestly, the beginning of my fitness journey was painfully stupid.
-I quit smoking (after six unsuccessful attempts) and replaced the nicotine fix with running.
-Also, I joined the gym and started taking classes, lifting weights and using cardio equipment.
+First, I quit smoking (after six unsuccessful attempts) and replaced the nicotine fix with running.
+Also, I joined the gym and started taking classes, lifting weights, and using cardio equipment.
 But after a lifetime of being a couch potato, my joints gave up on me.
 So, instead of getting better, I fucked up my body a bit more.
-I hurt my knees and my spine.
+As a result, I hurt my knees and my spine.

 I am Worthy.

-It is OK to take time for myself: practicing mindfulness, solitude, working out, food-prepping, hiking and taking classes.
+Before I began my weight-loss journey, I learned that it is OK to take time for myself: practicing mindfulness, solitude, working out, food-prepping, hiking, and taking classes.
 It is not selfish!
 I must take care of myself first if I would like to show up in the world.

 Weight Loss Is A Journey.

 Within the first year of my wellness journey, I was able to lose 35 pounds and transform my life.
-Success is rarely a linear process.
-I hit the plateau.
+Of course, success is rarely a linear process.
+I hit plateaus.
 I gained a few pounds here and there.
-But overall, I was able to maintain healthy weight and lifestyle over the last few decades.
-I continue to learn and tweak my diet and exercise regime.
-Also, constantly educating on the science.
-Here are my top 5 easy steps towards weight-loss.
+But overall, I was able to maintain a healthy weight and lifestyle over the last few decades.
+I continue to learn and tweak my diet and exercise regime, constantly educating myself on the science behind wellness.